 Dedicated to Lord Agni, the god of fire in Hindu mythology, Gavi Gangadhareshwara Temple (Bangalore) Karnataka is one of the distinguishing temples of South India.
-The temple also houses a large Shiva Lingum and Lord Shiva is worshipped with great pomp and glamour.
+The temple also houses a large Shiva Lingam and Lord Shiva is worshipped with great pomp and glamour.
 While the deity of Lord Agni is an amazing piece of religious architecture with a couple of heads, seven heads and three legs, the Shiva Lingum is an impressive monolithic idol.

 Gavi Gangadhareshwara Temple (Bangalore) Karnataka is a heritage site of Karnataka and protected under Karnataka Ancient and Historical Monuments, and Archaeological Sites and Remains Act 1961.
 Built in the 16th century, the temple exhibits unique rock-cut architecture of India.
-While the two giant stone discs within the temple premises represent the sun and the moon, the exact location of the discs permit direct sun rays to fall on the temple at a certain phase of the day.
-The engraved shikaras of the Shiva temple also demands your attention with its grace.
+While the two giant stone discs within the temple premises represent the sun and the moon, the exact location of the discs permits direct sun rays to fall on the temple at a certain phase of the day.
+The engraved shikharas of the Shiva temple also demands your attention with its grace.

 One of the oldest temples of Bangalore, the Gavi Gangadhareshwara Temple is majorly constructed of granite and has four monolithic pillars.
 This temple is known for its architectural excellence.

 History and Legend of Gavi Gangadhareshwara Temple

 The ancient shrine of Gavi Gangadhareshwara Temple narrates the golden history of ancient India.

 - It is believed that the temple was carved out of a rock in the 9th Saint Gowthama took shelter in this cave to perform penance.